RyanFleck/ryanfleck.ca/content/posts/Extreme-Blue-2019.md

 My rigidity and borderline arrogance, stemming primarily from

-anyway, I had to learn to just flip out a rough draft without worrying too much, I learned this far too late, and if I had learned it earlier I would have saved a ton of time, but when it comes to written work and conceptual programs, just slapping some rough work together is the best thing to do.
+Anyway, I had to learn to just flip out a rough draft without worrying too much, I learned this far too late, and if I had learned it earlier I would have saved a ton of time, but when it comes to written work and conceptual programs, just slapping some rough work together is the best thing to do.